Louis-Chitiz/RHom/tutorials/Installing_Python.md

 Python 3.11.6
 ```

-#### 4. Install a Code Interpreter/Editor (Recommended)
+#### 4. Install a Code Editor (Recommended)

-While Python can run directly in the terminal, it is easier to write code in an editor.
+While Python can run directly in the terminal, code editors help you write, edit, and debug code easily in various programming languages.

 Here are some popular, free options: